Q. What is the difference between Nova Color Artists' Acrylic

 Q. How can I mix pearl colors and not lose the pearlescent

+quality?
 A. Most pearl colors may be tinted with small amounts of non-pearlescent paint or

 tints.
 Avoid using house paint or pastels as they mask the

 pearl quality.
 Strong transparent colors work best ( such